rogerio-castellano/real-time-betting-engine/README.md

 # 🎯 Real-Time Betting Engine

-> 🚧 Work In Progress — This is an evolving real-time engine built for speed, scale, and live insights.
-Some features may be experimental or incomplete.
+> 🚧 Work in Progress — This evolving real-time betting engine is built for speed, scalability, and live insights.
+Some features are experimental or incomplete, with active exploration into resilience, profiling, and autoscaling.

 A fast, horizontally scalable betting engine designed for real-time ingest, aggregation, and performance visualization — powered by Go, NATS JetStream, PostgreSQL, Redis, and Kubernetes.

 > ⚡ Built for speed. 📊 Tuned for stats. 🧠 Optimized for concurrency.

-**_This a WIP (Work in progress)_**

 ## 🔥 Features